krook/openwhisk-php-kind-action/README.md

 # OpenWhisk PHP kind actions

-This is a collection of PHP actions to test @akrabat's new [PHP kind pull request](https://github.com/apache/incubator-openwhisk/pull/2415).
+This is a collection of PHP actions to test @akrabat's new [PHP kind for OpenWhisk](https://github.com/apache/incubator-openwhisk/pull/2415).
 It assumes you have built your own instance of OpenWhisk based on his fork.

 ## Simple action with params
 ```bash